-The International Quality Awards 2026 are now open for entries.
+Entries for the International Quality Awards 2026 are now closed.

 About the CQI Volunteering Impact Award